akvadrako/nomic/README.md

   will be voted on as normally done for rule changes.
 - The *null rule* is "This rule has no effect and is immediately repealed."

+**307.** **The 'Fruits' side game**

+While this rule is in effect a side game named 'Fruits' is played.
+For rules on this game see the accompanying file 'fruits.md'